organom/3dPrinterV1/Readme.txt

 	- 3d printed parts tend to break, print them stronger next time
 	- Get more material than needed, specially screws

+Starting now with iteration 2 -> https://github.com/organom/3dPrinterV2
+There I'll be posting the full progress, from materials used to day to day basis.
+This rep is only for historical reason and own reference.